hwelsters/sleepyhead/ROADMAP.md

 [❌] Generate variations of math word problems  (sleepymwp)
 [❌] Calculate causality values  (sleepycausality)
 [❌] Turn into usable pip package 🥩
 [❌] Data analysis for good naptimes  (sleepylearn).
-All this + XGBoost (maybe TF or PyTorch if we can successfully conform it to our chosen interface:
+All this + XGBoost (maybe TF or PyTorch if we can successfully conform it to our chosen interface.
+Some other decisions have to be made.
+For example, how do we evaluate the performance of a model?
+Cross validation?
+Something else?:
 ```
 from sklearn.tree import ExtraTreeClassifier
 from sklearn.tree import DecisionTreeClassifier